 There is this running joke on TV shows where someone is served a piece of vegan cake, perhaps at a birthday party, and it’s horrible.
 The person spits it out or chews endlessly and makes the obligatory comments about how it tastes like dirt, cud, sandpaper, or something else you would never want to eat.
 After all, how can anyone bake anything moist and fluffy without dairy and eggs?
 Well, guess what?
-Not only is it possible to bake amazingly moist and fluffy muffins and cakes without dairy or eggs, it’s also incredibly easy.
-With these helpful tips, you can offer someone a vegan muffin or piece of cake and they won’t make any derogatory comments about it.
+Not only is it possible to bake amazingly moist and fluffy cakes and muffins without dairy or eggs, it’s also incredibly easy.
+With these helpful tips, you can offer someone a vegan cake or muffin and they won’t make any derogatory comments about it.
 They’ll be too busy devouring it and rolling their eyes at how good it is.
 The only words you might hear will be them asking for seconds or the recipe.

 1. Prep Work